Transport in Botswana: Rail transport

+Rail services are provided by Botswana Railways, with most routes radiating from Gaborone.
+Botswana has the 93rd longest railway network in the world at 888 km, it is one of the busiest railways in Africa.
+The track gauge is 1,067 mm (3 ft 6 in) (cape gauge).
+Botswana is an associate member of the International Union of Railways (UIC).

-Regional trains
+Regional trains (BR Express)

 Botswana Railways run 2 nightly passenger trains, one from Lobatse to Francistown, and the other from Francistown to Lobatse, with stops in Gaborone, Mahalapye, Palapye, and Serule.
 The passenger train is termed the "BR Express" (Botswana Railways).
+Passenger services were suspended from 2009 to 2016, with the exception of an international link to Zimbabwe from Francistown.

 Commuter/suburban trains

 In Botswana, the (Botswana Railways) "BR Express" has a commuter train between Lobatse and Gaborone.
-The train is scheduled to depart in Lobatse at 0530hrs and arrive at Gaborone 0649hrs.
-This train return to Lobatse in the evening, well departing in Gaborone at 1800hrs.
+The train departs to Lobatse at 0530hrs and arrives at Gaborone at 0649hrs.
+This train returns to Lobatse in the evening, departing in Gaborone at 1800hrs.
 Arrival time at Lobatse is 1934hrs.

-The train stops at Otse, Ramotswa and Commerce Park Halt.
+The train stops at Otse, Ramotswa, and Commerce Park Halt.

 BR Express Sleeping & Dining Department

-The BR decided from the very beginning that it would operate its own sleeping cars.
-Bigger-sized berths and more comfortable surroundings were built.
-Providing and operating their own cars allowed better control of the service provided as well as revenue received, although profit was never a direct result of providing food to passengers.
-Rather, it was for those who could afford to travel great distances expected such facilities, and favourable opinion would attract others to Botswana and the BR's trains.
+From the beginning, the BR decided to operate its own sleeping cars, thus building bigger-sized berths and more comfortable surroundings.
+Providing and operating their cars allowed better control of the services and revenue.
+While the food was served to passengers, the profits were never result of serving the food.
+Those who could afford to travel great distances expected better facilities, and favorable opinions from the overall experience would attract others to Botswana and the BR's trains.